 Internet Resources - Writers Resources - Writing Links & Writers Links for Writers - Word Stuff.
 Unsorted [/writers] James Patrick Kelly - Murder Your Darlings - "When time comes to make that final revision, however, you must harden your heart, sharpen the ax and murder your darlings.

 The meters are iambs, trochees, spondees, anapests and dactyls.
-In this document the stressed syllables are marked in boldface type rather than the tradition al "/" and "x. " Characteristics of A Poem..
+In this document the stressed syllables are marked in boldface type rather than the tradition al "/" and "x. " Each unit of rhythm is called a "foot" of poetry.
+The meters with two-syllable feet are.
+Characteristics of A Poem..
 One of the most definable characteristics of the poetry is economy of language.

 Poets are miserly and unrelentingly critical in the way they dole out words to a page.
 Carefully selecting words for conciseness and clarity is standard, even for writers of prose, but poets go well beyond this, considering a word’s emotive qualities, its musical value, its spacing, and yes, even its spacial relationship to the page.The ‘paragraph’ in a poem is called a stanza or a verse.
 Poetry does not necessarily have to have ordered/regular standards.Poetry is evocative.
 It typically evokes in the reader an intense emotion: joy, sorrow, anger, catharsis, love and the like.Poetry has the ability to surprise the reader with an Ah Ha!
 Poetry Terms.
 Stuck for a word?
 Copywriting.
 Writing with Emotion by Laura Drake.
 Good morning, RU crew.

 According to our stats, posts on writing emotion are very popular with readers.
 RITA® award winning author Laura Drake joins us with another post on the same topic.
-You’ll want to bookmark this one, too.
-Welcome, Laura!
-My goal is to learn something about craft with every new book I write.
 And Pretty Words All in a Row: Tightening Your Narrative Focus.
 By Janice Hardy, @Janice_Hardy First drafts are typically messy.

 We let our creativity guide us and the story goes where the story goes.
 It’s not uncommon for a first (or even second) draft to be a bit all over the place.
 Eventually we’ll get to a point where it’s time to tighten, not only the prose, but the narrative as well.
-It’s time to look at your narrative focus.
 Give Me a Beat: Rhythm in Dialog.
 By Janice Hardy, @Janice_Hardy Just like rhythm in the narrative can hook or bore your reader, the flow of your dialog can also cause a reader to stay or skim.

 100 Commonly Misused English Word Groups flashcards.
 Always innovative Toronto Public Library lets us check out humans as well as books.
 In comfy green chairs in front of a massive and sunny window overlooking Bloor Street, several different conversations are taking place between pairings of strangers.
 A CBC journalist is telling someone about the stories he's covered.
+A Tibetan Buddhist monk is talking about his journey to Canada and about the importance of peace.
 Beautiful Words.
 Writing.